CDU-HIT238/slides/week1/index.md

 Note:
 A mobile app has some fundamental differences to a traditional application.
-The biggest differences are lagely in the context of use and that mobile applications are often optimised for "mobile" devices
+The biggest differences are lagely in the context of use and that mobile applications are often optimised for "mobile" devices.
+This means smaller screens, people may buse them in different locations and may be busy with other tasks.
+Mobile devices can also utilise the sensors available in mobile phones.

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->